HRIDOY-BUZZ/LightOJ-Solutions/README.md

 # LightOJ-Solutions
-This is the solution of my solves in LightOJ.
+This is the solutions of my solves in LightOJ.